EDUCATION AND ADVOCACY

 The Concussion Legacy Foundation Media Project is the first and only concussion education program for journalists.
 The CLF Media Project consists of two parts:

-1) The Concussion Reporting Workshop: A curriculum for university journalism programs to train the next generation of sports media professionals.
-Click here to bring the workshop to your school.
+1) The Concussion Reporting Workshop: A curriculum for university journalism programs to train the next generation of sports media professionals (Workshop U) or an in-person training for sports media organizations (Workshop PRO).

 2) The Concussion Reporting Certification: Continuing education for working journalists to ensure appropriate concussion reporting as science and policy advances.
 Click here to get Certified.